• Skip to primary navigation

 I set my Instant Pot for 35 minutes of high pressure.
 Don't forget to set to seal.

-Once your turkey has spend it's time hanging out with the dry brine.
+Once your turkey has spent it's time hanging out with the dry brine.
 It's cooking time.

 Turkey goes in and Instant Pot gets set to 35 minutes.
 Seal her up and let it go.
 My turkey breast weighed around 7 pounds.
 You may need to adjust for a larger or smaller one.
 I honestly think I could have gotten away with doing mine for a little less but I feel safe that 35 minutes will get you to a safe temperature.

 I allowed the Instant Pot to natural pressure release, which didn't take too long since I didn't have a ton of liquid to start with.
-I think it was about 15-18 minutes.
+It took no more than 15 minutes.

 🔥 Browning